By using this site, you agree to the Privacy Policy and Terms of Use.

 Viral Persistence Drives Chronic Inflammation

 Chikungunya virus, transmitted by infected Aedes mosquitoes, typically causes high fever and intense joint swelling within 3-7 days of infection.
-While most patients recover within weeks, a substantial minority develop persistent arthralgia that can last months or even years.
+While most patients recover within weeks, some develop persistent arthralgia that can last months or even years.

 Submit Your Paper